3MFConsortium/spec_production/3MF Production Extension.md

 Producers MUST include UUID's in all \<object> references to ensure that each object can be reliably tracked.

 >**Note:** As for the use case of production data, the uniqueness properties are sufficient, this specification tries to avoid the technical details about conforming UUIDs according to [ITU-T X.667 ISO/IEC 9834-8:2004](http://www.itu.int/ITU-T/studygroups/com17/oid.html).
-"Unique identifier" always may mean any of the four UUID variants described in IETF RFC 4122, which includes Microsoft GUIDs as well as time-based UUIDs.
+"Unique identifier" always MAY mean any of the four UUID variants described in IETF RFC 4122, which includes Microsoft GUIDs as well as time-based UUIDs.

 ### 4.2.1 Component